potray/movie-viewer/README.md

 In order to make this project work you need to enter your API key in the service.

+A running version of this project can be used in http://movie-viewer.herokuapp.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.